freenas/freenas-docs/userguide/sharing.rst

 * Users cannot delete shadow copies on the Windows system due to the way Samba works.
-Instead, the administrator can remove snapshots from the %brand% administrative GUI.
+Instead, the administrator can remove snapshots from the %brand% |web-ui|.
 The only way to disable shadow copies completely is to remove the periodic snapshot task and delete all snapshots associated with the SMB share.